nxenon/grpc-lab/examples/vuln-xss-echo-client-protect-multiple-params/README.md

 # Setup
 This example is vulnerable to xss ,but it has client protection.
+In this example there is multiple parameters.

 ## Generate Stub Files